G7 ministers hope to seal commitments on global challenges

 DINARD, France — Foreign ministers from the Group of Seven advanced economies were wrapping up a two-day meeting in the French seaside resort of Dinard on Saturday where they hope to seal joint commitments on a range of global challenges and lay the groundwork for August’s G-7 summit in Biarritz.

-Diplomats from G-7 countries, which includes the U.S., France, Canada, Japan, Germany, Italy and the U.K., were working on a joint statement on the fight against trafficking drugs, arms and migrants in Africa’s troubled Sahel region, fighting cybercrime and stopping sexual violence against women in conflict zones, especially in Africa.
+Diplomats from G-7 countries, which include the U.S., France, Canada, Japan, Germany, Italy and the U.K., walked side-by-side against the rocky Atlantic coast backdrop and in the fresh Brittany air to project a united front before a working lunch.
+They hope to agree on a joint statement on the fight against trafficking drugs, arms and migrants in Africa’s troubled Sahel region, fighting cybercrime and stopping sexual violence against women in conflict zones, especially in Africa.

+But British Foreign Secretary Jeremy Hunt was missing from the group photo after attending Friday’s session, as was U.S. Secretary of State Mike Pompeo, raising questions about the relevance of the G-7 meeting.

-But U.S. officials said that points of discord will also be discussed.
-Deputy Secretary of State John J. Sullivan said that Washington will use the G-7 forum to galvanize support in recognizing American-backed Venezuelan opposition leader Juan Guaidó.
+U.S. officials also said that points of discord will also be discussed at the talks led by the host, French Foreign Minister Jean-Yves Le Drian.
+U.S. Deputy Secretary of State John J. Sullivan said that Washington will use the G-7 forum to galvanize support for Venezuela’s opposition leader, Juan Guaidó, who the U.S. has backed to lead the country into a “democratic transformation from the failed regime” of President Nicolas Maduro.

 Guaidó has embarked on an international campaign to topple the socialist administration of Venezuela’s president amid deepening unrest in the country, which has been plagued by nearly a month of power outages.

-Washington seems to be at odds with Italy over its stance on the crisis-hit South American country as it is the sole G-7 state to not back Guaidó.
+Washington seems to be at odds with Italy over its stance on the crisis-hit South American country, being the sole G-7 member state to not back Guaidó.

 The U.S. and Canada have pursued a pro-active stance on widening support for Guaidó, according to French officials.
-But there has been widespread alarm after Guaidó was stripped of immunity by loyalists of Venezuelan President Nicolas Maduro earlier this week.
+But there has already been widespread alarm after Guaidó was stripped of immunity by Maduro loyalists earlier this week.

 “With Juan Guaidó being stripped of his immunity ... we don’t want the situation to escalate,” German Foreign Minister Heiko Maas said in Dinard on Saturday.